gajjarHari/gajjarHari.github.io/README.md

 ### Instuctions:

-#### 1. Use Lightweight Markup language to create a text file of your linking
+#### 1. Use Lightweight Markup language to create your resume
-Create a text file which you want to show on the website.
+Create a resume that you want to show on the website.
 Use Markdown to create this file.

 *Lightweight Markup is important as it is the key to creating a static website.
 The reason being static website generator will create a website for you, but it does not know what to show on there.
 Website generators will create the website and show what you write on your text file that you supplied it with.*